OIO-LUIS/YOSOY/projectModels.md

 Wrd_PwR

     #belongs to user
-    WrD_PwR is thesocial part of the system.
+    WrD_PwR is the social part of the system.
 WrD_PwR, which stands for word power.
-    Its value determines artistical contributions to the community.
-    The system’s values are that which expresses inspiration.
-Word Power allows users to have access to be creators in the Entertainment service.
-Its purpose is to inspire to inspire through art.
-Entertainment creators have many ways of receiving revenue
+    Its value determines how reliable a user is.
+For example, if a user creates a Project, (means that a project was initiated with possible open positions for other users to join) and the creator leaves the project, Wrd_PwR will be reduced, on the contrary if the project is complete a bonus is added to the Wrd_PwR value.
+Selling good quality items or services also provide better Wrd_PwR.
+This will be the most important piece of data to maintain unique users.
+Brainstorm required to find other ways to prevent users from cheating the system by creating other accounts when bad Wrd_PwR is adquired.
+Methods cannot include real personal data but may include OAUTH from cellphone number OTP && user referals (initial users TBD)

-    rails g model Wrd_PwR score:integer level:integer type:string revenue:integer lastMonthRevenue:integer
+    rails g model Wrd_PwR score:integer level:integer type:string numReports:integer cellphoneNum:string referral:string sucessfulProjects:integer sucessfulServices:integer sucessfulSales:integer communityServiceScore:integer

 Profiles